Thomas-JHR/Unmanned-Surface-Vessel-Studies/README.md

   - MATLAB code to simulate the control system to perform the infinite loop path following

-  - requirements for the trajectory tracking simulation:
+  - Requirements for the trajectory tracking simulation:

     -  MATLAB 2020a later